My Assignment #3 Draft can be found at the following link:

 Mmmm… More chocolate.
 I’m starting to think that the author is trying to get us fat, because every time I read these chapters I’m craving for chocolate!
 I feel like these readings are starting to give me diabetes!
 Another proof that Accounting is no good for you, haha!

 The Purple Chocolates cash budget surprisingly seems similar to the ones that I make at work, however, since I work under accounts payable, mine is evidently more focused on specific creditors.
 Nevertheless it seems that all the features seem to be there – cash inflows, outflows for creditors, labour, equipment etc, even if named differently, they’re there!
 It’s pretty great to compare them and find evidence proving that the stuff I’m doing isn’t all that wrong!
 It’s just on a much smaller scale and just for one section of a company.
 Nevertheless it still makes me look different budgets more clearly and I feel that I understand quite a lot.
 It makes me sad though that Purple Chocolates aren’t really doing that well.
 But with great budgeting and communicating with the bank I’m sure they’ll figure it out!
 Hopefully they’ll start earning more profits soon!
-At first the budgeted income statement got me very confused, however, then I realised that obviously companies pay for different expenses at different times and they also receive money from customers at different times, hence the cash budgets and budgeted income statements for a certain period don’t necessarily have to
+At first the budgeted income statement got me very confused, however, then I realised that obviously companies pay for different expenses at different times and they also receive money from customers at different times, hence the cash budgets and budgeted income statements for a certain period don’t necessarily have to line up with each other.

 Responding quickly to surprises